 - Secure permission to use a vacant store window, library or hospital display case, or other appropriate space to create a public display of midwifery information and photos of mothers with children.
 Encourage other women's health groups to participate on a local level and offer them display space as well.

 - Charge up next year's Blankets for BabiesSM effort with a drive to collect new, unwrapped blankets.
-Disseminate blankets among local birth centers, or continue gathering through the ACNM Annual Meeting.
+Disseminate blankets among local birth centers or hospitals.

 - Arrange for a community theater group or college drama club to perform a midwifery-focused play, or arrange for a free public showing of a film with a midwifery or childbirth theme.